 by forming sister and friendship city relationships with more cities

-As of March 2017, the Seoul Metropolitan City has formed sister city or friendship city relationships with 57 cities worldwide.
+The Seoul Metropolitan City has formed sister city or friendship city relationships with 71 cities worldwide.
 Starting with a sister city relationship with Taipei in 1968, the SMG concluded sister city agreements with 23 cities including Washington D.C.
 (U.S.), Tokyo (Japan), Beijing (China), Paris (France), and Moscow (Russia).
-Starting with a friendship city agreement with Ottawa (Canada) in 1997, the SMG concluded friendship city relationships with 34 cities including Los Angeles (U.S.), Shanghai (China), Ho Chi Minh (Vietnam), and Milan (Italy).
+Starting with a friendship city agreement with Ottawa (Canada) in 1997, the SMG concluded friendship city relationships with 48 cities including Los Angeles (U.S.), Shanghai (China), Ho Chi Minh (Vietnam), and Milan (Italy).

 The world is experiencing urbanization at an extremely rapid pace.
-The global urban population is projected to grow from 3.6 billion in 2010 to 6.3 billion in 2050, and it is expected that the emerging countries will be responsible for most of this urban population growth(UN, 2012).
-This translates into an urban population increase of 5 million every month.
+From 1950 to 2010 the global urban population has grown from 751 million to 3.6 billion (UN, 2012).
+Currently, the global urban population reached to 4.2 billion accounting 55% of the world’s population (UN, 2018).
+This translates into an urban population increase of 6 million every month.

 Amid such urbanization on a global scale, Seoul's experience of handling rapid urbanization has more implications compared to the experiences and urban planning strategies of the more advanced cities in the western countries.